elenka-k/Elenka_hw/README.md

 # Elenka_hw
-Homework projects at Hillel IT School
+Homework project at Hillel IT School